smartcontractkit/chainlink-common/pkg/loop/internal/README.md

 1. Use the Core Node API, without a custom provider.

-    This is vision, but will not be viable until chain reading and writing abstractions are implemented.
+    This is our vision, but will not be viable until chain reading and writing abstractions are implemented.

 2. Use the Core Node API with a custom `Provider`.